-Our main aim today is to help prepare you for your transition to the University of Toronto.
-To do this, there are six different items we want to discuss:
+Our main aim today is to help prepare you for your transition to St. Michael's College.
+In order to do this, there are six different items we want to discuss:

 - 1. Two Online Resources: Calendar and Registration Instructions & Timetable

 - 2. Degree Requirements

 - 3. Course Enrolment

 - 4. Program Enrolment

-- 5. Fees and Finances
+- 5. Fee Payment

-- 6. Academic Success

-- 7. Extracurricular Involvement
+- 6. Extracurricular Involvement